Frequently Asked Questions

 How available are common Western health products and medicines in China?

 Most major cities have international medical centers, which cater to the needs of both expatriate residents and tourists.
 Pharmacies, supermarkets and luxury hotel shops in the major cities are stocked with many common over-the-counter Western medicines and sanitary products you might require.
-One thing that is sometimes hard to find, which can be useful in Guilin, is mosquito repellent.
 If you regularly use certain health products and/or medicines, or are using specific medication for a health issue, the safest and best course of action is to bring a sufficient supply with you.

 Am I likely to get sick?